Credit Reporting

 Can I improve my credit by paying my rent on time?

 Absolutely!
 By consistently making on-time rental payments, you can establish or rebuild your credit.
-The inclusion of positive rental payment history within your Experian credit report allows you to demonstrate responsible financial behavior, which can positively impact your creditworthiness.
+The inclusion of positive rental payment history within your credit report allows you to demonstrate responsible financial behavior, which can positively impact your creditworthiness.
 This, in turn, can help you qualify for better credit products in the future.

 How will lenders use my rental payment information?